elibroftw/modern-desktop-app-template/SAMPLE_README.md

 - Slow computer / low storage / Frontend edits only? `yarn start`
   - no Tauri API access of course
 - Publishing to the web?
 Edit `package.json`, `index.html`, `manifest.html`
-- More than 1 monitor?
-Set `alwaysOnTop` to `true` in `tauri.conf.json` to avoid alt-tabbing
+- Don't want to Alt-Tab?
+Set `alwaysOnTop` to `true` in `tauri.conf.json`
-- Broken sub-dependency?
+- Broken npm sub-dependency?
 Use `resolutions: {subDependency: version}`
 - Add `"devtools"` to Tauri features in `Cargo.toml` to get devtools in a production build
-- If a cookie is not being set from cross-site, add `SameSite: 'lax'` when setting cookies.
+- If a cookie is not being set from cross-site, add `SameSite: 'lax'` when setting cookies
 - Use `cd src-tauri && cargo clean` to fix abnormal bugs or issues
-- Use `cd src-tauri && cargo update` to update Cargo packages